sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 ```

 ## resize()
 If we want to support resizing in our application, we're going to need to recreate the `swap_chain` everytime the window's size changes.
-That's the reason we stored the `hidpi_factor`, the logical `size`, and the `sc_desc` used to create the swapchain.
+That's the reason we stored the physical `size` and the `sc_desc` used to create the swapchain.
 With all of these, the resize method is very simple.

 ```rust
 // impl State